scriptin/topokanji/README.md

   - no argument or (optional) `--chars-per-line=NUM` (default 50) - only display sorted list without writing into file.
 Display `NUM` characters per one line of output
 - (optional) `--use-freq-table=TABLE_NAME` - preform operations mentioned above only for one frequency table name.
 Table names are file names from `data/kanji-frequency` directory, without `.json` extension, e.g. `all` ("combined" list), `aozora`, etc. When omitted, all frequency tables are used

-## Contributing

-Consider *not* adding or removing kanji from the initial list.
-It is made for beginners, so don't include uncommon kanji or kanji used primarily in names.
-Remove kanji from the initial list *only* if you sure it's not common by any criteria.

-All other contributions, suggestions, fixes, and requests are welcome!

 ## License

 This is a multi-license project.
 Choose any license from this list: